DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 they do not.
 The fact that I started out with the native implementation and focused on primitives and the specialization of these, appears to have been a mistake.

-The fact is Array.Sort can yield different sorting results depending on the variant used when also sorting items (also called values, since the sorted are then keys).
+The fact is `Array.Sort` can yield different sorting results depending on the variant used when also sorting items (also called values, since the items used for sorting are then keys).
 Note that the sort is still correct, it is just that equal keys can have different results for where the items are.
 I.e. here is an example that comes from a special test:

 [INSERT IMAGE FROM WINMERGE]